d2b-dev/d2b-nth-of-type/README.md

   To sort in descending order append `:desc` onto the fieldname, ex: `SeriesNumber:desc`.
 If no direction/ordering suffix (`:asc`/`:desc`) is present then the acquisitions are sorted in ascending order.

   Can also be configured via the `D2B_NTH_OF_TYPE_SORT_BY` environment variable.
 The command line argument takes precedence over the environment variable.

+- `--nth-of-type-group-by <string>`

+  Which sidecar field(s) to group acquisitions by (default: `SeriesDescription`).

+  To group by more then one field pass a comma separated list, ex: `SeriesDescription,RepetitionTime`

+  Can also be configured via the `D2B_NTH_OF_TYPE_GROUP_BY` environment variable.
+The command line argument takes precedence over the environment variable.

 ## Contributing